 Because the table’s edge is shaped, we resorted to more handwork to fit the new piece.
-We marked the approximate contour of the edge on the new veneer, as shown in the photo at left, and trimmed it.
+We marked the approximate contour of the edge on the new veneer, as shown in the photo below, and trimmed it.

 Then, after gluing and clamping it in, we carefully sanded the edge of the new veneer to match the top.
 In a future installment, we’ll take on the task of matching the color of the new veneer to that of the old.